-HSV is a very contagious infection is spread through skin-to-skin or sexual contact with an individual who is infected with the virus.
-It can be spread through direct contact with the blister, which allows the virus to access the body or sometimes through contact with the affected area, even when no blisters are present.
+HSV is a very contagious infection that can be spread through skin-to-skin or sexual contact with an individual who is infected with the virus.
+HSV can also be spread through direct contact with the blister, which allows the virus to access the body, or through contact with the affected area, even when no blisters are present.
 Genital herpes is primarily spread through sexual contact.

-There are two types of HSV and these include:
+There are two types of HSV, including:

 Next, HSV undergoes retrograde microtubule-associated transport to the neuronal cell bodies in the dorsal root ganglia (DRG) near the spinal cord, where acute infection is followed by lifelong latent infection.
 The virus remains in a dormant state within this collection of nerve cells.
-Periodically, the virus becomes reactivated and travels via anterograde microtubule-associated transport back into the stratified squamous epithelium of skin or mucosa, where replication occurs and the virus is shed into genital or oral secretions.
+Periodically, the virus becomes reactivated and travels through anterograde microtubule-associated transport back into the stratified squamous epithelium of skin or mucosa, where replication occurs and the virus is shed into genital or oral secretions.

 At the DRG level, latency and reactivation is subject to immune control.
-After the virus has been transported to the axon terminals, the level of replication is determined by adaptive immune mechanism at the interface with epithelial cells in the mucosa.
+After the virus has been transported to the axon terminals, the level of replication is determined by an adaptive immune mechanism at the interface with epithelial cells in the mucosa.
 This also determines whether clinical disease or asymptomatic shedding takes place.

 Reactivation and recurrence can occur many times and can be triggered by various factors including fever, stress, menstruation, and/or immune suppression.
 Physical trauma such as excess exposure of the lips to the sun or a dental procedure can also trigger the development of cold sores.
 However, in most cases, the trigger is not known.